jamalvh/HappyHeart/README.md

 This shocked me, as it exposed 3 problems:
 1) a patient's false understanding of how to take blood pressure measurements at home will result in inaccurate data
-2) there exists a serious lack of digital documentation for patient-conducted blood pressure measurements
+2) there exists a lack of digital documentation for patient-conducted blood pressure measurements
 3) reading through pages of disorganized handwriting is a severely inefficient use of a physician's time

 The Functionality